arie-ostr/Assignment/dev_notes.md

 Doing the test with elements hovering.
 Recalled that a good selenium practice is adding innerHTML contents to a text file This allows to conviniently search for locators without using (the heavy) devtools

+# 16:10
+Finished the hover test

+## 16:33
+After returning to the products - I found some with the old specs accordion I have earlier reported a change where it was a button But I guess there are two different ways to deal with this in best buy UI.

+## 18:17
+Finishing the selenium aspetcs of the tests, some stuff to fine tune but I want to commit the results to a repo first because time is way out!